Assistant Professor, Nursing (BSN) Program

 In summary, I view my time with nursing students as a privilege and honour.
 The ability to create a space in which they thrive is evidenced by my approach which is rooted in transparency, respect, reciprocity, and authenticity.
 Lab and classroom time is used to build confidence and trust, so when we reach clinical, they see me as a beacon of safety through stressful and challenging situations.
 Through the use of calm, clear, and consistent communication, I role-model the values and qualities of what I believe a ‘good nurse’ encompasses.
 A measure of success is when I see their confidence grow, and they are engaged with their patients and interdisciplinary team with an air of passion, compassion, joy, and humour.
 I take pride knowing those student nurses are my future colleagues, and caregivers.

-Advance Care Planning with First Nations in BC (comprehensive PPT with speaker notes, Facilitator Guide in final stages of publication at First Nations Health Authority)
+Advance Care Planning with First Nations in BC (comprehensive PPT with speaker notes, Facilitator Guide available through First Nations Health Authority)